2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 A UTXO is a piece of bitcoin that can be of any value, for example, **2,000 bitcoins**, **8 bitcoins**, or even **8,000 sats**.
 Each UTXO is locked by a script, and to spend it, one must satisfy the script's conditions, often a signature with the private key corresponding to a given receiving address.

 UTXOs cannot be divided.
-Each time they are used to spend the amount of bitcoins they represent, it must be done in its entirety.
+Each time they are used to spend the amount of bitcoins they represent, it must be done in their entirety.
 It's a bit like a banknote: if you have a €10 bill and you owe the baker €5, you can't just cut the bill in half.
 You have to give him the €10 bill, and he will give you €5 in change.
 This is exactly the same principle for UTXOs on Bitcoin!
 For example, when Alice unlocks a script with her private key, she unlocks the entire UTXO.
 If she wishes to send only a part of the funds represented by this UTXO to Bob, she can "fragment" it into several smaller ones.
 She will then send 0.0015 BTC to Bob and send the remainder, 0.0005 BTC, to a **change address**.

 Here is an example of a transaction with 2 outputs: